A few months back, a friend asked that I write about egg freezing:

 Although I am not ready to declare that egg freezing implies “women’s emancipation is set in stone”, as some have, the available evidence suggests egg freezing is a viable, sound option for women who need to postpone childbearing.

-IVF pregnancy rates using frozen eggs are now comparable to pregnancy rates using fresh eggs, according to the ASRM’s most recent review of randomized clinical trials.
+IVF pregnancy rates using frozen eggs are now comparable to pregnancy rates using fresh eggs, according to a recent review of randomized clinical trials.
 So, with some planning ahead, a 40-something-year-old woman can enjoy the fertility of her much younger self, much as one might lock in a good mortgage rate.

 What Does Egg Freezing Entail?
 The Basics.